 The typefaces shall be Verdana and Calibri.

-The dimensions and specifications of the elements in the label shall be as indicated in the label designs in points 4 of Annex III.
+The dimensions and specifications of the elements in the label shall be as indicated in the label designs in this Annex.

 Colours shall be CMYK — cyan, magenta, yellow and black following this example: 0,70,100,0: 0 % cyan, 70 % magenta, 100 % yellow, 0 % black.